CUBI Investors Have Opportunity To Lead Customers Bancorp, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Dec.
-26, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Customers Bancorp, Inc. ("Customers Bancorp" or the "Company") (NYSE: CUBI ).
+30, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Customers Bancorp, Inc. ("Customers Bancorp" or the "Company") (NYSE: CUBI ).

 Class Period: March 1, 2024 – August 8, 2024